wisebooksio/wisebooks-site/_posts/2018-9-30-eric-tarczynski.md

 If they’re working at Google or whatever, it’s like “Wow, honestly making $200,000 a year and working 10AM-5PM… I’m okay with that.
 I don’t know if I want to start going on the ramen diet.”

 So those are some of the core differences and just things that we see.
 The ability and the opportunity to at least test and work on projects in school, is unparalleled.
-Whereas, once you get out into the real world, you really, really need to want to start something because all of a sudden, you have all these opportunity costs.
+Whereas, once you get out into the real world, you really, really <i>need</i> to want to start something because all of a sudden, you have all these opportunity costs.
 Then, as you get older, the opportunity costs only increase; you have a family, or mortgage.
 At least in your early 20s, your opportunity cost is probably just saving.

 <b>Since you’re focusing on university students, what do you think about the notion of the split attention span with university founders.
 Like saying, maybe they’re not so committed because they have these academics to focus on as well.
 What is your perspective on that?</b>